-Plant development can be slowed and plant size maintained if pruning takes place soon after the initial growth flush for the season (Lilly et al. 2019).
-Such pruning should not be so severe or so early as to encourage new shoot growth.
-If maximum dwarfing is desired, most plants should be pruned in the period from early to midsummer.
-This will reduce leaf area for the longest period.
+Plant development can be slowed and plant size During bird nesting season, RAP Forestry staff maintained if pruning takes place soon after the does not schedule large pruning projects for initial growth flush for the season (Lilly et al. 2019). park trees.
+Forestry staff also take special Such pruning should not be so severe or so early precautions to watch for signs of bird activity on as to encourage new shoot growth.
+If maximum the ground and scout trees for occupied nests dwarfing is desired, most plants should be before beginning pruning projects.
+On occasions pruned in the period from early to midsummer. when the birds are present and the tree does This will reduce leaf area for the longest period. not appear to be at risk, the pruning project is Most deciduous plants can be pruned during the delayed for a few months.

-Most deciduous plants can be pruned during the dormant period between leaf fall and the end of winter with similar growth results.
-Evergreens will be least compromised if they are pruned in the late winter.
+dormant period between leaf fall and the end Further reading on tree care operations and of winter with similar growth results.
+Evergreens birds can be found in section 3.4.1 Tree Care for will be least compromised if they are pruned in Birds and Wildlife. the late winter.
 This also minimizes bark beetle attack on conifers.

 Pruning when trees are dormant can minimize the risk of pest problems associated with wounding (attracting insects to fresh wounds) and can allow trees to take advantage of the full growing season to close and compartmentalize wounds.
 Avoid pruning trees, especially stressed trees, during or soon after the initial growth flush in spring.
-This is when the cambium is active and bark is particularly vulnerable to being torn
+This is when the cambium is active and bark is particularly vulnerable to being torn loose.